facebook

 8. Grotto Falls

-Another easy hiking trail in the Smoky Mountains with a waterfall is Grotto Falls Trail.
+Another of the easy hikes in the Smoky Mountains with a waterfall is Grotto Falls Trail.
 To get to Grotto Falls, you will take the Trillium Gap Road on the Roaring Fork Motor Nature Trail.
 It’s a 2.6 mile roundtrip hike and takes about 2 to 3 hours to hike to the waterfall and back.
 The Grotto Falls waterfall is a 25 foot waterfall, and you might see lots of salamanders!